thuc248997/FocusPlan/README.md

    - **Expo client (optional but useful)**: create a second web client specifically for development with Expo Go and use the redirect `https://auth.expo.io/@your-expo-username/focusplan`.
 5. Paste the resulting client IDs into the `.env` file as shown earlier.
 Expo will inject them into `Constants.expoConfig.extra` at runtime.
 6. When prompted on device, authenticate with your Google account, approve the `https://www.googleapis.com/auth/calendar.events` scope, and FocusPlan will take care of creating calendar events for your tasks.

+## Smart scheduling assistant

+- Set `OPENAI_API_KEY` (and optionally `OPENAI_MODEL`) in your environment before starting the app.
+The key is read on the device, so prefer a throwaway/development key when sharing builds.
+- Launch the "Smart scheduling assistant" card beneath the task form to chat with GPT about your current plan.
+The assistant sees a summary of your existing tasks and can suggest new focus blocks or reschedule items.
+- After adjusting the plan based on the assistant’s advice, edit task times inline and tap **Sync** to push the updated schedule to Google Calendar.

 ## How syncing works